 Option Tabs

 There are three option tabs near the top of the main screen.
 Tasks encompasses what is here described as the main screen.
-The other tabs are System Tab and Reports Tab
+The other tabs are System Tab and Reports Tab.

 In addition to the main screen, the GUI employs many popup windows to fulfill its scheduling duties.
 These additional windows are: